 FAC files proposed amicus brief in case challenging Fresno ordinance

-UPDATE: On May 11, U.S. District Judge Dale Drozd heard arguments on the plaintiffs motion for a preliminary injunction to stop enforcement of the Fresno ordinance at issue in the case.
-An order is forthcoming.
+UPDATE: On May 24, 2022, U.S. District Judge Dale Drozd granted the plaintiffs motion for a preliminary injunction blocking the city’s enforcement of the problematic portion of the ordinance, citing First Amendment concerns.
+Read the order.

 Case: Martinez et al. v.
 City of Fresno, No. 22-cv-00307 (proposed brief of amici curiae)

 Court: U.S. District Court for the Eastern District of California (Fresno)

 About the case: The ACLU Foundation of Northern California and the California Homeless Union, represented by the Law Offices of Anthony D. Prince, brought a federal civil rights lawsuit challenging a new Fresno ordinance that allows the city to cordon off an undefined buffer zone around abatement activity, such as sweeps of encampments set up by unhoused people.
 The ordinance improperly allows city staff and contractors to prohibit speech, expression, association, and even movement in public areas.
 Anyone who enters these off-limits areas on public property “without express authorization” from the city can now be cited with a misdemeanor and fined, raising serious First Amendment concerns over the ability of the public and press to observe and document these controversial government actions.
 On March 30, 2022, the plaintiffs asked the court to issue a preliminary injunction blocking the law from being enforced.